 Myanmar says UN move could harm talks with Bangladesh over return of Rohingya

-Myanmar said on Wednesday that the U.N.
-Security Council's statement on the Rohingya refugee crisis could "seriously harm" its talks with Bangladesh over repatriating more than 600,000 people who have fled there to escape a Myanmar military crackdown.
+Myanmar said on Wednesday that a U.N.
+Security Council statement on the Rohingya refugee crisis could "seriously harm" its talks with Bangladesh over repatriating more than 600,000 people who have fled there to escape a Myanmar military crackdown.

 YANGON: Myanmar said on Wednesday that a U.N.
 Security Council statement on the Rohingya refugee crisis could "seriously harm" its talks with Bangladesh over repatriating more than 600,000 people who have fled there to escape a Myanmar military crackdown.